mgajda/less-arbitrary/towards-better-union.md

 That is because this requirement is valid only for strict type constraint inference, not for a more general type inference as a learning problem.
-As we saw on `ExampleRowConstraint` in [@#example:nonmonotonic-inference], we need non-monotonic inference when dealing with alternative representations.
+As we saw on `ExampleMap` in [@sec:examples], we need non-monotonic inference when dealing with alternative representations.

 It should be noted that this approach significantly generalized the assumptions compared